Keyj33k/htkit/README.md

 PhoneStalk
 -------------------------------------------------------------------
-- A simple tool for grabbing informations about a phonenumber like location etc.
+- A simple tool for getting informations about a phonenumber.

 SubdomainScanner
 -------------------------------------------------------------------
-- Use this tool for finding subdomains of a website
+- Use this tool for finding subdomains of a website.

 ![example](https://github.com/Keyj33k/profiles/blob/main/profile/haunt.png?raw=true)